bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 "Oh is that really you?
 That vigilante lady?" the voice said when he saw the emblem on the left chest of your bodysuit.

 "I bet she lost a fight, got stripped off and left unconscious here.
-Now she has to go home dressing like that!"
+Now she has to go home dressed like that!"
 Another voice said behind you.

 "Now surrender, bitch!"
 The person in front of you said, while took out a pistol and pointed at you.